pUrGe12/TerminAI/Sequencer/README.md

 - [x] Broadcast user's message to all clients.
 - [x] Receive feedback, that is, which model fired up and what the response was.
-- [ ] The feedback to be received is, `system boolean value`, `model function`, `work summary`.
+- [x] The feedback to be received is, `system boolean value`, `model function`, `work summary`.
 The prompt will be present with the sequencer.

+Model function is actually decoded in the sequencer code itself, through the sender's name. (for no particular reason)

 > [!NOTE]
 > The response will either be a binary or a tertiary, no more that than.

-- [ ] Connect to supabase and push the feedback, along with the prompt.
-Fix this.
+- [x] Connect to supabase and push the feedback, along with the prompt.
+It is able to push the `system_boolean`, `ex_model_function`, `user_prompt`, `ex_work_summary`.
-- [ ] Before broadcasting, pull from relevant data from the database and add that to the user's message, explicitly mentioning it as `history`.
-Relevance important here.
+- [x] Before broadcasting, pull from relevant data from the database and add that to the user's message, explicitly mentioning it as `history`.
-- [x] Before broadcasting, pull from database and add that to the user's message, explicitly mentioning it as `history`.

 - [ ] Handle more than one responses from the extraction layer (that is, added all to the database).

 > [!IMPORTANT]
 > The sequencer will not send anything back to the breakout.
 The final response will be recieved by the `Model S`.